diodechain/diode-docs/content/Installation/install-diode-drive-on-linux.md

 If the user interface doesn't load, try installing the topicons extension from <a href="https://extensions.gnome.org/extension/495/topicons/" target="_blank" rel="noopener"><strong>https://extensions.gnome.org/extension/495/topicons/</strong></a>

-Recent (as of June 2021) Raspberry Pi Linux OS (Raspbian) no longer packages <a href="https://packages.debian.org/search?keywords=libglu1-mesa" target="_blank" rel="noopener"><strong>an OpenGL driver</strong></a> required by Diode Drive.
-If Diode Drive does not start on your Raspberry Pi, install the drive from a terminal window: `sudo apt install libglu1-mesa`
+Recent (as of June 2021) Raspberry Pi Linux OS (Raspbian) no longer packages <a href="https://packages.debian.org/search?keywords=libglu1-mesa" target="_blank" rel="noopener"><strong>an OpenGL driver</strong></a> required by Diode Collab.
+If Diode Collab does not start on your Raspberry Pi, install the drive from a terminal window: `sudo apt install libglu1-mesa`

 **3\.
-Verify Diode Drive is running**
+Verify Diode Collab is running**

-When Diode Drive starts up, it will load as a small orange icon in the task bar:
+When Diode Collab starts up, it will load as a small orange icon in the task bar:

 ![](https://files.helpdocs.io/qwk5dmv7m8/articles/d3eguu0pem/1615794188005/image.png)

-Clicking the orange Diode Drive icon will drop-down / pop-up menu options.
+Clicking the orange Diode Collab icon will drop-down / pop-up menu options.
 Click "Open" to open the app.

 ![](https://files.helpdocs.io/qwk5dmv7m8/articles/rywr2hzmjg/1650666373818/image.png)

 ---

 That's it!
-Diode Drive is installed and active on your system.
+Diode Collab is installed and active on your system.

 **NEXT STEP:** [**Create an Account**](https://app.docs.diode.io/docs/using/getting-started/)